Amantha Dickman, News Director: You’re listening to “KZUM News” on 89.3 KZUM Lincoln and KZUM HD.

 Dave Bundy, Editor at the Lincoln Journal Star: Or trying to hide a correction.
 Or trying to, you know.
 We want… I mean.

 Because stories live on in the internet.
-If we’ve made a correction, we’ll fix it in the story and then we’ll append a note at the top that says, “this story has been changed to reflect this error that we made or this error, which came from information provided to us,” or whatever we wanna explain.
+If we’ve made a correction, we’ll fix it in the story and then we’ll append a note at the top that says, “This story has been changed to reflect this error that we made or this error which came from information provided to us,” or whatever we want to explain.